EmreK3/viagogo-challenge/README.md

 ### To Run ###

-* Navigate to the root of the directory in the terminal
+Navigate to the root of the directory in the terminal:

 ` > gradle build `